 Based on 4 times more deliveries than delivery rates.

-221 grams is average based on Royal Mail & DX standard parcel deliveries.
+221 grams is average based on Royal Mail standard parcel deliveries.

 Conclusion